hhzyz/Space-SAM/README.md

 3.addnoise.zip contains the noise-adding code developed in this paper, capable of simultaneously introducing Gaussian noise, salt-and-pepper noise, and Poisson noise.
 Due to space constraints, this paper focuses solely on the effects of Gaussian noise on spatial imaging.
 Should future researchers wish to investigate the impact of other noise types based on this work, this code may serve as a reference open-source resource.

+This work acknowledges the UESD dataset proposed in the paper “Intelligent Recognition of Spacecraft Components from Photorealistic Images Based on Unreal Engine 4.”
+The dataset partitioning method used in this paper can be saved and downloaded via the following link:

 We will gradually open-source additional data and code for everyone to use and learn from.
 If you find this helpful, please cite “Space-SAM: On-Orbit Real-Time Semantic Segmentation for Space Imaging Objects” in your work.